 10. Hosting and Organization of Annual Meetings

-The host of the annual meeting of the working group shall be agreed upon in an annual meeting by the SAI members in attendance.
+The host of the annual meeting of the working group shall be agreed upon at the previous year’s annual meeting by the SAI members in attendance.

 The Annual Meetings of the Working Group shall be held at such time as agreed upon mutually by the host and the Chair of the working Group.